fmaste/Haskell/README.md

 And this short post full of irony: [A Brief, Incomplete, and Mostly Wrong History of Programming Languages](https://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html).

-"1990 - A committee formed by Simon Peyton-Jones, Paul Hudak, Philip Wadler, Ashton Kutcher, and People for the Ethical Treatment of Animals creates Haskell, a pure, non-strict, functional language.
+`1990 - A committee formed by Simon Peyton-Jones, Paul Hudak, Philip Wadler, Ashton Kutcher, and People for the Ethical Treatment of Animals creates Haskell, a pure, non-strict, functional language.
 Haskell gets some resistance due to the complexity of using monads to control side effects.
-Wadler tries to appease critics by explaining that \"a monad is a monoid in the category of endofunctors, what's the problem?\""
+Wadler tries to appease critics by explaining that "a monad is a monoid in the category of endofunctors, what's the problem?"`

 #### Inception